iurietarlev/tic-tac-toe_react-game/README.md

 # tic-tac-toe_react-game
 In this project I have implemented a basic "tic tac toe" game using ReactJS.
-The game can be accessed via the following github pages link: https://iurietarlev.github.io/tic-tac-toe_react-game/.
+The game can be accessed via the following GitHub pages link: https://iurietarlev.github.io/tic-tac-toe_react-game/.

 The styling has been set up in the CSS file.
 The React tutorial followed for implementation of this game can be accessed via this link: https://reactjs.org/tutorial/tutorial.html.